zach-griffin/Philips-Hue-API_Controller/README.md

 ]
 ```

 And thats it!
 You can now submit GET's and PUT's to your hearts desire.
-Here are a few examples
+There are a few examples in the next section.

+# API Examples

 ## Get All Lights
 ```sh